shadowga/website/_docs/3/d-resources.md

  - `/schematic/upload` - Loads an interface for uploading schematics.
  - `/permbans` - Views a plain text copy of our `permbans.yml` list.
 This includes suspended users.
  - `/players` - Views a plain text list of our currently added administrators; sorted by their rank.
+ - `/help` - Views a plain text list of every server command, proper usage, and description.
  - `/list` - Similar to the above directory, views an updated list of the server's online members.

 ### Downloading schematics